zhou-junyu/insql/doc/doc.md

 ```
 ## 6. Other usage
 ### 1. The most streamlined usage, only use sql resolving
-You can use only the statement parsing function, instead of creating a DbContext, just use Insql as a load and parse Sql statement.
+Just use Insql as a load and parse Sql statement.
 #### Injecting ISqlResolver
 _Use the sql resolver in the Domain Service, inject `ISqlResolver<T>` into the UserService, where the `T` type we specify as the `UserService` type_
 ```C#